Why I put together the Financial Literacy Hub for Australia in 2020

-Why do you promote other people?
+Why do you promote different organisations?

 What is financial literacy?

 Financial literacy is having the knowledge and skills to make financial decisions that will benefit you and understanding complex financial products like super so that you can make them work for you.
-Financial literacy is essentially an education in how you can manage your money.
+Financial literacy is essentially education on how you can manage your money.
 If the term financial literacy sounds too academic, some complicate this further and use other terms like financial capability or financial wellbeing.
 At the end of the day, all these terms really seek to achieve the same thing: We’re all here to improve education around money and how we use it.